samsuh/2025-learnings/README.md

 7/4 and 7/5 - didnt code much. went to seoul for baseball game.

 7/6 - running into issues rerunning n8n. lost login info.
+Next steps would be to focus on the admin and worker experience and flow.
+- Lead generation (email, upwork, linkedin, in-person, etc)
+- Sales meeting
+- Kickoff meeting
+- Project delivery; check ins
+- Retention follow up